dpinney/helloDocker/README.md

 XXX How to better manage secrets?
 Prompt on build for secret entry or manually move a .key file.

-OOO What about data volumes and updates to them and/or the data container pattern?
-Elaborate cloudDeploy.
-Call it cloud update. `docker cp CONTAINERNAME:database.txt .; ./rebuild.sh`
+XXX What about data volumes and updates to them and/or the data container pattern?
+See pullDatabase.sh in monitorliz.
+It pulls the prod database to the host.
+Then if we want to reinsert it in to a new container, we just call it database.txt and run the install script.
+Easy.

 XXX Maybe we made the wrong platform choice?
 Nah, Docker's fine. https://www.google.com/search?client=safari&rls=en&q=getting+started+with+rkt&ie=UTF-8&oe=UTF-8